 If an offer sounds too good to be true, then it probably is.
 Look at the content of the email or text - does the grammar hang together?
 Are there spelling mistakes?
 Has it been sent at 3.00am?
-If the text or email is from someone you know but the message was unexpected, consider confirming with that person via telephone.
+If the text or email is from someone you know but the message was unexpected, or looks like spam consider confirming with that person via telephone.